First-time home buyers often wonder if reaching out to a bank or a mortgage broker is the best option for them.

 - Flexible Communication Preferences: Many brokers tend to rely heavily on lengthy telephone calls and emails to clients which often results in errors and inefficiencies.
 These limited communication channels do not align with the preferences of many home buyers.
-Moreover, millennials tend to prefer brief, online interactions that they can access on their smartphone.
+Moreover, millennials tend to prefer brief, online interactions that they can access on smartphone.
 The fact is, people have unique communication preferences, whether it be; in person, text, email, or phone, so brokers who offer a broad set of communication channels are better positioned to meet their clients’ preferences.

 There you have it.
 A mortgage expert can be your trusted concierge that helps match your needs to the best mortgage that’s available on the market.
 While following these tips will not teach you to understand Greek, it can help guide you to the path of achieving your dream of home ownership and financial security.

-To take the first step in getting prequalified for a mortgage and save on your mortgage, reach out to STEM Lending’s licensed mortgage experts:
+To take the first step in getting prequalified for a mortgage and save on your mortgage, reach out to Stem Lending’s mortgage team: